The art of balancing: Discussion with Simonas Poška

 E: These questions and answers showed me that you are not only concentrated in your self and your own career but you have an awareness about other artists too, you would like to show a way to the artists of your country.

-S: And the responsibility to give back to my country, which grew me up.
+S: And the responsibility to give back to my country, where I was raised.

 E: Somebody gave to you, and you give back or you give to other younger artists.

 E: Wonderful.
 Evidently you have a good contact with your audience, we can see it in the story of these two young musicians.
 How do you feel about your audience?
-Is it like "this stanger sitting over there, makes me fear" like happened to your teacher?
+Is it like "this stranger sitting over there, makes me fear"?

 S: I am not afraid of the audience.
-The audience is a crucial part of the "live music making"-experience, the concert, and I recognize it and I thank the audience,.
-I recognize the importance of the audience,
+It’s a crucial part of the "live music making experience” and I recognize the importance of the audience; I thank the people.

 E. What is the importance of the audience?